TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

    Set the value of the named cookie-attribute.

-The :class:`Cookie` class also defines the following method:
+The :class:`Cookie` kundi also defines the following method:

 .. method:: Cookie.is_expired(now=None)